CadQuery/cadquery/README.md

 * From a [Jupyter notebook](https://github.com/bernhard-42/jupyter-cadquery)
 * As a standalone library

-The easiest way to install CadQuery and its dependencies is using Anaconda:
+The easiest way to install CadQuery and its dependencies is using conda, which is included as part of an Anaconda/Miniconda installation:
 ```
+# Set up a new environment
+conda create -n cadquery

+# Activate the new environment
+conda activate cadquery

+# Install the released version of CadQuery
 conda install -c conda-forge -c cadquery cadquery=2
 ```

-Development version can be installed as well:
+Development version can be installed instead:
 ```
 conda install -c conda-forge -c cadquery cadquery=master
 ```